On mapping class groups and their TQFT representations: Introduction

 \section{Introduction}

 Mapping class groups form a well-established subject in mathematics at the interface of low dimensional topology, algebraic topology, dynamics and algebraic geometry.
 It is a rich and active domain of mathematics, as it can be inferred from the collection of articles in \cite{Farb}, where a large number of open questions are discussed.
 We refer to \cite{FaMa} for a thoroughful introduction to the subject.
-Our aim is to report on some aspects of this subject which were strongly influenced by the seminal work of Witten (see \cite{Witten}) in quantum field theory and are today part of the so-called quantum topology.
+Recall that the mapping class group of a manifold is the group of isotopy classes of its homeomorphisms.
+The same terminology is also used for the group of isotopy classes of diffeomorphisms of smooth manifolds.
+While these definitions agree in the case of compact surfaces, which is the main concern here, this is not necessarily the case for higher dimensional manifolds.
+Mapping class groups of low dimensional compact manifolds are countable groups which have been extensively studied in relation with Teichm\"uller spaces and hyperbolic geometry.
+Our aim is to report on some aspects of this subject which were strongly influenced by the seminal work of Witten (see \cite{Witten}) in quantum field theory and are today part of the research field called quantum topology.

+The objectives of this chapter are as follows: \begin{enumerate} \item introduce TQFTs and universal pairings \item analyse the positivity of universal pairings and manifold detection by TQFTs \item introduce modular tensor categories \item state some properties of modular representations in genus one, e.g. the congruence property \item discuss the modular representations in higher genera for the skein TQFT \end{enumerate}